genesiscommunitysuccess/docs/docs/02_creating-applications/05_configure-runtime/01_system_definitions.md

 **MqLayer**: This setting defines the type of Message queue technology.
 You can choose between `ZeroMQ` and `Aeron` message queues

 **DbLayer**: Default value is set to FDB.
-If you want to use PostgreSQL or Aerospike then you need to change value of DbHost item, for more information follow this [link](/getting-started/get-ready-to-develop/database/#changing-to-postgresql-or-aerospike)
+If you want to use PostgreSQL, MSSQL or Aerospike, then you need to change value of the DbHost item; for more information follow this [link](/creating-applications/configure-runtime/database/)

 **DbHost**: Contains information of the hostname/JDBC connection string pointing to local database.
 For example: